mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-paper-53-introduction.md

 ## And We're Out

 Well there you have it.
 I hope this has served as a good introduction to Paper by 53, how to use the  tools, the gestures, and a taste of what is possible with the app.
-Part 2 of this series will focus on drawing techniques and how to use the tools to create realistic skies, clouds, skin, hair, landscapes, and lighting effects.
-While Part 3 will dip into some advanced features like organizing journal pages and color, recording screen capture videos, and how I got my creations featured in the *Made With Paper* gallery.

-Be sure to check back soon, add the [Made Mistakes feed](http://feeds.feedburner.com/MadeMistakes) to your RSS reader of choice[^rss-reader] or [follow me on Twitter](http://twitter.com/mmistakes) to know when they drop.
-And if you're struggling with something or need further explaining, don't hesitate to leave a comment below.

 ---